Excessive Bail Clause: Notable cases

-Zachary Cruz (the brother of Nikolas Cruz, who was convicted of killing 17 people at Stoneman Douglas High School in Parkland, Florida on February 14, 2018) was arrested on March 19, 2018 for trespassing on the campus of Stoneman Douglas High School.
+Zachary Cruz (the brother of Nikolas Cruz, who was convicted of killing 17 people at Marjory Stoneman Douglas High School in Parkland, Florida on February 14, 2018) was arrested on March 19, 2018, for trespassing on the campus of Marjory Stoneman Douglas High School.
 On March 20, 2018, a judge set his bond at $500,000 for the single misdemeanor offense.
 Although Zachary Cruz's attorney did not specifically reference the Excessive Bail clause, he argued that the bail was excessive, considering the fact that the bond for Criminal Trespass is typically $25.